SEPTEMBER 11, 2022

 Use Human Interface Guidelines (HIG) for the design

-Hint: Do not create an application that appears confusingly similar to an existing Apple product or any other application (no copycats).
-The Apple team is very strict about this.
+Hint: don’t make an application that seems suspiciously similar to an existing Apple product or any other program (no copycats).
+This is strictly enforced by the Apple staff.

-Your application must include features, content, and a UI that elevate it beyond a repackaged website.
-The Apple team cares about the usefulness and benefits to the user.
+Your application must have features, content, and a user interface that distinguishes it from a repackaged website.
+The Apple team is concerned with the user’s utility and advantages.

-Another case was a little bit different — the application was too simple for the AppStore (just a funny calendar).
-The application needed additional functionality.
-We improved it by adding a sharing feature, and it passed the review.
+- Another situation was slightly different: the software was too easy for the AppStore (just a funny calendar).
+Additional functionality was required for the program.
+We enhanced it by including a sharing function, and it was approved.

 Provide a demo account with full functionality to the Apple team

-The App Store reviewing team will definitely try to register your app, but they will need to verify the rest of the features as well.
-For example, to review the functionalities of a bank application, they need to have an account with an activated card and some transactions on it.
-You need to be sure that the account accesses full functionality and all the back-end features are turned on.
+The Software Store reviewing staff will undoubtedly attempt to register your app, but they will also need to validate the remaining features.
+To examine the functionality of a bank application, for example, users must have an account with an active card and some transactions on it.
+You must ensure that the account has full functioning and that all back-end functions are enabled.

-Hint: do not provide this account to your QA team for usual testing, especially during the review period.
-Once, we sent an application for review, and at the same time our Quality Assurance engineer was testing the blocking functionality and occasionally banned a new user.
+Hint: don’t give this account to your QA team for routine testing, especially during the review period.
+We once submitted an application for evaluation while our Quality Assurance engineer tested the blocking feature and occasionally blocked a new user.

 No “test”, “coming soon”, “beta”, “trial”, “Testflight” in the app.

-All your future, unfinished, demo functionality must not be used in the app.
-Do not use these words for your application content at all, even for in-app screenshots and descriptions.
-If you need to test your application, you can join Testflight services.
+All future, incomplete, or demo functionality must be avoided in the app.
+Do not use these phrases in your application’s content, including screenshots and descriptions.
+You may use Testflight services to test your application.

 Describe only the existing functionality